junior-jl/learning-python/notes/fundamentals.md

 - the underscore (\_) character can appear anywhere in the name.
 - spaces are not allowed.
 Instead use 'snake_case';
 - the name must be meaninful.

+## Numbers

+There are three main types of numbers in Python:

+- Integers;
+- Floating-point numbers;
+- Complex numbers.

+### Integers

+Integers are positive and negative whole numbers and the amount of memory an integer occupies depends on its value.
+For example, 0 will take up 24 bytes whereas 1 would occupy 28 bytes.

+### Floating-point numbers

+Also known as _floats_, refer to positive and negative decimal numbers.
+A float occupies 24 bytes of memory.

+In Python, 5 is considered to be an integer, while 5.0 is a float.